-- The adult Bumblebeetle does not lay eggs — they hatch into Grimworms within the parent.
-Also, when an adult releases its larvae into a suitable Flish carcass, its body breaks apart and it dies shortly after that.
+- The adult Bumblebeetle does not lay eggs.
+Grimworms hatch and develop within the parent.
+When an adult releases the Grimworms into a suitable Flish carcass, its abdomen splits open and it dies shortly after.

-- Death by Childbirth: Once it finds a suitable and vacant Flish carcass, the Bumblebeetle will break its abdomen apart to release the Grimworm larvae.
-It dies shortly after that due to both its short lifespan and its broken body.
+- Death by Childbirth: Once it finds a suitable and vacant Flish carcass, the Bumblebeetle will break its abdomen apart to release the Grimworms.
+It does this so the Grimworms can get out of the sun, and crawl inside the carcass to begin eating it straight-away.
+It dies shortly after this task, completing its sole purpose.

-- One-Gender Race: All adult Bumblebeetles are female because the female larvae are the only ones that pupate.
-That, and they eat all the males when mating.
+- One-Gender Race: All adult Bumblebeetles are female.
+This is because female Grimworms are the only ones that live long enough to pupate, since they eat all the males when mating.

 - Portmanteau/Punny Name: Bumblebee + Beetle.

-- Your Days Are Numbered: The adult can only live for one day and cannot even eat.
-It uses that one day to find a Flish carcass to deposit its larvae in.
+- Your Days Are Numbered: An adult Bumblebeetle can only live for 24 hours.
+And to raise the stakes higher, it's unable to eat properly, lacking mouth parts and having only a rudimentary digestive system filled with fat reserves.
+It uses that one day to find a Flish carcass to deposit the Grimworms it's carrying inside itself.

 - Chest Monster: For Bumblebeetles.
-Thankfully it doesn't harm them and only covers them in seeds.
+Thankfully, it doesn't harm them, only covering them in seeds.
 Its manner of preying on Desert Hoppers also qualifies, since it uses its own leaves as bait for them.

-- Death Trap: Any Desert Hopper that lands into it is killed by the spikes within, that begin to contract over time so that it will be eventually pierced.
-Bumblebeetles are thankfully more lucky and only get covered in seeds within a special chamber before being punted out of there.
+- Death Trap: Any Desert Hopper that lands into it is killed by the spikes within.
+These spikes begin to contract over time, so that it will be eventually pierced.
+Bumblebeetles are thankfully more lucky.
+They only get covered in seeds within another special chamber before the plant punts it out.